 Individual Monitoring: As of the date of publication, Supports Coordinators will conduct face-to-face monitorings at least quarterly based on the participant's plan effective date.
 A remote monitoring may take the place of one of the four required face-to-face monitorings every year.
+Within each ISP year, at least one of the face-to-face monitoring visits must take place in the waiver participant's home.

 NOTE: For all individuals in Residential Habilitation (Community Homes and Life Sharing), remote monitorings are not permitted.
 No more than six months can lapse between face-to-face monitorings at the residential setting.
 This guidance replaces remote monitorings that was included as part of the Appendix K flexibilities.
 Consult ODP Announcement 22-085, or its successor, for more information.